ylashin/HadoopPD/readme/spark-streaming-part1.md

     counts.collect().foreach(println)
     ```

     * The above simply creates an RDD (RDD is an array of objects) of strings, splits them into an RDD of words.
-Think of .NET linq SelectMany
+Think of .NET LINQ SelectMany
     * Then words array is mapped to a tuple of (word,1) and reduced to a tuple of the word value and how many times it appeared.
-    * Click the run button for the current paragraph or the whole notebook and you should get the below meaning Spark works as expected
+    * Click the run button for the current paragraph or the whole notebook and you should get the below meaning Spark installation is working fine.

     ![Zeppelin](../images/spark-streaming-01-spark-word-count.png)

     * Close Zeppelin tab in the browser as it might interfer with Spark program we will be running later.
-    * For most realistic use cases, Spark programs will be written in Scala/Java/Python and run on the shell using **spark-submit** command.
+    * For our use case, Spark program will be written in Scala (Java/Python are options also) and run on the shell using **spark-submit** command.

 ## Install desktop system

 1. Sandbox comes with no GUI where Hadoop cluster is installed as a Docker container.
 2. Go to your VM running within VirtualBox and hit **Alt F5** (on Windows) to login to linux shell.
-3. Use the credentials root/hadoop to login.
+3. Use the credentials **root/hadoop** to login.
 4. Follow instructions in this [page](http://www.itzgeek.com/how-tos/linux/centos-how-tos/install-gnome-gui-on-centos-7-rhel-7.html) to install Gnome desktop but use the commands for **Cent OS** as this is the OS for our VM.
 5. Shut down the VM using the command **shutdown now**
 6. Start the VM from VirtualBox and you should get a GUI login page as below